 Who I am is the possibility of fully nourished people listening and learning; the possibility of powerful and intimate family connections; and the possibility of life being recreated over and over and over again...moment by moment.

-Sandy's son Mike graduated from Tulane University, served his country in the Navy, and now lives on a farm in Washington State with his wife, Marie Payne.
+Sandy's son Mike graduated from Tulane University, served his country in the Navy, and now lives on a farm in Washington State with his wife, Marie Payne and Baby Peter.
 Sandy's son, Dan graduated with advanced degrees in computer and systems engineering, is married to Jackie Aud--together they have a charming young son, Aiden.